this-is-bennyk/FNF-Benjine/README.md

 - Click "Import & Edit."
 - Now you're ready to mod!

+## How to mod using the Benjine
+Check the wiki for the latest info on how to mod the Benjine.
+The Benjine assumes you have some sort of experience working with the Godot game engine.
+Please do not ask me how to use Godot.

 ## Exporting your mod
 In order to be a valid Benjine mod, your mod MUST have:
 - A folder with a unique name (ex. whitty, bogus, sonic_exe, etc.)